lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 CoAP {{RFC7252}} is a command/response protocol designed for micro-controllers with a small amount of RAM and ROM and is optimized for REST-based (Representational state transfer) services.
-Although CoAP was designed for constrained devices, a CoAP header's size is still too large for LPWAN (Low Power Wide Area Networks) and some compression of the CoAP header is required either to increase performances or allow CoAP over some LPWAN technologies.
+Although CoAP was designed for constrained devices, a CoAP header's size is still too large for LPWAN (Low Power Wide Area Networks).
+Some compression of the CoAP header is required either to increase performances or to use CoAP over LPWAN technologies.

 The {{RFC8724}} defines SCHC, a header compression mechanism for the LPWAN network based on a static context.
 Section 5 of the {{RFC8724}}
-explains the architecture where compression and decompression are done.
-The SCHC compression scheme assumes as a prerequisite that the static context is known to both endpoints before transmission.
+explains where compression and decompression take place in the architecture.
+The SCHC compression scheme assumes as a prerequisite that the static context is known by both end-points before transmission.
 The way the context is configured, provisioned or exchanged is out of this document's scope.

 CoAP is an application protocol, so CoAP compression requires installing common rules between the two SCHC instances.
-SCHC compression may apply at two different levels: one to compress IP and UDP in the LPWAN network and another at the application level for CoAP.
+SCHC compression may apply at two different levels: at IP and UDP in the LPWAN network and another at the application level for CoAP.
 These two compressions may be independent.
 Both follow the same principle described in RFC 8724.
-SCHC rules driving the compression/decompression are different and may be managed by different entities.
-The {{RFC8724}} describes how the IP and UDP headers may be compressed.
-This document specifies how the SCHC compression rules can be applied to CoAP traffic.
+As different entities manage the CoAP compression at different levels, the SCHC rules driving the compression/decompression are also different.
+The {{RFC8724}} describes how to use SCHC for IP and UDP headers.
+This document specifies how to apply SCHC compression to CoAP headers.

 SCHC compresses and decompresses headers based on shared contexts between devices.
-Each context consists of multiple Rules.
+Each SCHC context consists of multiple Rules.
 Each Rule can match header fields and specific values or ranges of values.
 If a Rule matches, the matched header fields are replaced by the RuleID and some residual bits.
-Thus, different Rules may correspond to diverse protocol packets that a device expects to send or receive.
+Thus, different Rules may correspond to different protocol headers in the packet that a device expects to send or receive.

-A Rule describes the packets's entire header with an ordered list of fields descriptions; see section 7 of {{RFC8724}}.
+A Rule describes the packets' entire header with an ordered list of fields descriptions; see section 7 of {{RFC8724}}.
 Thereby each description contains the field ID (FID), its length (FL), and its position (FP), a direction indicator (DI) (upstream, downstream, and bidirectional), and some associated Target Values (TV).
 The direction indicator is used for compression to give the best TV to the FID when these values differ in the transmission direction.
 So a field may be described several times depending on the asymmetry of its possible TVs.

 A Matching Operator (MO) is associated with each header field description.
 The Rule is selected if all the MOs fit the TVs for all fields of the incoming header.
-A rule cannot be selected if the message contains a field unknown to the SCHC compressor.
+A rule cannot be selected if the message contains an unknown field to the SCHC compressor.

 In that case, a Compression/Decompression Action (CDA) associated with each field gives the method to compress and decompress each field.
 Compression mainly results in one of 4 actions:

-*  send the field value,
+*  send the field value (value-sent),
-*  send nothing,
+*  send nothing (not-sent),
-*  send some least significant bits of the field or
+*  send some least significant bits of the field (MSB) or
-*  send an index.
+*  send an index (mapping-sent).

 After applying the compression, there may be some bits to be sent.
-These values are called Compression Residues.
+These values are called Compression Residue.

 SCHC is a general mechanism applied to different protocols, the exact Rules to be used depending on the protocol and the application.
 Section 10 of the {{RFC8724}} describes the compression scheme for IPv6 and UDP headers.
 This document targets the CoAP header compression using SCHC.